dreerr/pi_vlc_video_looper/README.md

 ## Configuration

-The script uses a configuration file (`loopvideos.conf`) to define its behavior.
-The file should be placed in `/media/videos` along with the video files.
+The script uses a configuration file (`video_looper.conf`) to define its behavior.
+The file should be placed in `/media/videos` along with the video file.

 ### Sample Configuration File